voiio/voiio.github.io/product_development.md

 Bugs must have some kind of urgency.
 They are not prioritized by product, but triaged by engineering, based on what bug will kill our business first.
 Triage is handled by a designated senior engineer.
 Bugs are assigned to an engineer at all times but can be reassigned.

-A bug ticket should have an average resolution rate of less than a week.
+A bug ticket should have an average resolution rate of less than a week and no more than two weeks.

-Bugs may be closed or converted into a story, if there is no longer a high urgency and no impact on the stability of the platform.
+Bugs may be closed or converted into a technical dept ticket, if there is no longer a high urgency and no impact on the stability of the platform.
 Updates on bug tickets, especially closure without resolution, need to be communicated with product proactively.

 ### Tech debt